Featured projects (a closer look)Click on the pictures to read more about our featured projects. Read about all our projects below.

 2. Venture into mushroom production: mushrooms will be graded and packaged for selling on the market.
 To acquire knowledge on mushroom production and its associated value chain, a mushroom production training at LUANAR University will be followed.

 3. Introduce flowers and other flowering plants in the forest to create a safe haven for pollinators that are threatened by habitat loss from depletion of vegetation.

 You can read more about this project in this news article.

 Cleaning up contaminated soil and creating a healthier village

 Oykamar is a village in Central Tajikistan that was built on the grounds of a former (Russian) pesticide distribution centre.
 That is why Oykamar is currently not a healthy village: its soil is severely contaminated.
 Children play barefoot on this soil and villagers consume vegetables that grew in contaminated topsoil.
 The aim of this project is to meaningfully improve living conditions in Oykamar by cleaning up the contaminated hotspots.

-A combined effort to increase access to water and solar energy in Senegal.
+A combined effort to increase access to water and solar energy suburban and rural communities.

 This project aims to increase access to both water and solar energy in suburban and rural communities in Senegal.
 The idea is to combine the network of sales points of two social business: Little Sun and Access to Water Foundation.
 Little Sun is manufactures and distributes solar lamps and Access to Water Foundation implements water treatment and jobs creation programmes in low income communities.
 In the training of new sale entrepeneurs they wanted also to empower women.
 The project created new partnership between the parties and had a large, continuing impact for the people of Senegal.

 You can read more about this project on their website.